Layoolar/scratch_pay/README.md

 - Returns an error if a customer searches above 23:59 or below 00:00
 - Using express as the framework because it is lightweigt and fast
 - Using Jest for testing because it is easy to use
+- Not to use Typescript as it increases required time